Even if someone believes that voting is Haram, isn’t it permissible due to necessity? Because you are doing it to save your Deen.

 Indeed, that which is forbidden for you (includes) carrion, blood, the flesh of swine and that which is slaughtered (in the name of) other than Allah.
 But whoever is compelled, not out of desire or excess, then there is no sin upon him.
 Indeed Allah is All-Forgiving, Most-Merciful.
 (Surah al-Baqarah, 173).

-Voting is permissible.
-Although some people argue against this an believe it is prohibited (Haram) in Islam.
-For this argument to be upheld or refuted we must look to the Holy Quran and blessed Sunnah.
-Did the Prophets or other righteous people engage with local political authorities or systems in the absence of an Islamic system or not.
+Voting is permissible in Islam.
+However, some people argue against this an believe it is prohibited (Haram) in Islam.
+For this argument to be upheld or refuted, we must look to the Holy Quran and blessed Sunnah: Did the Prophets or other righteous people engage with local political authorities or systems in the absence of an Islamic system or not?

 Genuine necessity permits the prohibited